Privacy Policy.

 Because the data is about a child, the parent or guardian is the person who provides consent, reviews what we hold, and can ask us to delete it.
 We describe how to do all of that below.

 We do not knowingly let children create accounts or use Cairn without a parent.
-If you believe a child has used Cairn without a parent's involvement, contact us at [FILL: contact email] and we will remove the information.
+If you believe a child has used Cairn without a parent's involvement, contact us at legal@cairnplan.com and we will remove the information.

 3. What we collect

 Information you give us during intake.
-Your answers to the conversational intake, the behavioral assessment, and, if you choose to take it, the math skill check.
+Your answers to the conversational intake and the behavioral assessment.
 We collect your child's first name only (so we can address them by name in the plan), their age, grade and curriculum track, the city and country of school and home, and the languages spoken at home.
 We do not ask for a last name, photo, school name, street address, or precise (GPS-level) location, and we ask you not to enter them.

 Account information, when you save a plan.
 You can use most of Cairn without an account.
-When you choose to save a plan, we collect [FILL: the account fields you actually collect, e.g. a parent email address and a password or a sign-in identifier].
+When you choose to save a plan, we collect a parent email address and a password.
 This links a plan to you so you can return to it.

 The plans we generate.
 The weekly plans we produce for you, and the structured profile our software builds from your answers.